You have the right to choose where you have your NHS treatment.

-This procedure uses a long, thin, flexible tube with a light source and a video camera at one end to analyse and diagnose conditions of the area where the nose and throat connect.
+This procedure uses a long, thin, flexible tube with a light source to analyse and diagnose conditions of the area where the nose and throat connect.

-A procedure involving the complete surgical removal of a lump or bump from the external ear, to aid diagnosis of a condition.
+A procedure involving the surgical removal of a lump or bump from the external ear, to aid diagnosis and treatment of a condition.

 The septum is the anatomical structure dividing the nasal cavity into two halves.
 Lesions may be caused by a range of conditions, including trauma, infection or tumours.
 Removing the lesion can aid biopsy and improves nasal breathing.